-Other Information: In addition to the basic financial statement and the accompanying notes, this report also presents certain Required Supplementary Information (RSI) concerning the City's obligation to provide other post-employment benefits (OPEB) benefits to its employees as well as its proportionate share of Net Pension Liability in the State of Montana's Public Employee's Retirement System, schedules relating to pensions, and budget and actual schedules.
+Other Information: In addition to the basic financial statement and the accompanying notes, this report also presents certain Required Supplementary Information (RSI) concerning the City's obligation to provide Other Post Employment Benefits (OPEB) benefits to its employees as well as its proportionate share of Net Pension Liability in the State of Montana's Public Employee's Retirement System, schedules relating to pensions, and Budget and Actual Schedules.

-THE CITY OF HARDIN AS A WHOLE - - GOVERNMENT-WIDE FINANCIAL ANALYSIS
+THE CITY of HARDIN AS A WHOLE - - GOVERNMENT-WIDE FINANCIAL ANALYSIS

-Net position over time may serve as a useful indicator of a government's financial position.
-The assets and deferred outflows of the City exceeded its liabilities and deferred inflows at the close of the year by \$10,875,652 (net position).
-The total net position decreased by \$106,785 or 1% from last year.
-The decrease in net position was largely due to delinquencies of principal and interest on the Tax Increment Revenue Bond.
-Total liabilities and deferred inflows of the City increased 1%.
-Net investment in capital assets decreased \$1,297,318 or 74%.
-Of this, depreciation was \$1,233,586.
+Net Position over time may serve as a useful indicator of a government's financial position.
+The assets and deferred outflows of the City exceeded its liabilities and deferred inflows at the close of the year by \$9,450,920 (net position).
+The total net position decreased by \$897,936 or 9% from last year.
+The decrease in Net Position was largely due to delinquencies of principal and interest on the Tax Increment Revenue Bond, as well as timing of warrants paid.
+Total Liabilities and Deferred Inflows of Resources increased by \$2,564,178.
+This was the result of additional accrued interest payable through the TIFD bonds and revenue bonds issued in the Sewer fund for Phase One of the Wastewater Upgrade Project.
+Total assets of the City increased 3.56%.
+Net investment in capital assets increased \$2,391,982.
+Of this, depreciation was \$1,281,141 and asset additions were \$944,009.

-A portion of the City's Net Position, \$3,318,622, constitutes its investment in capital assets (e.g. land, buildings, infrastructure, machinery and equipment); less any related debt used to acquire those assets that is still outstanding.
+A portion of the City's Net Position, \$(1,694,647), constitutes its investment in capital assets (e.g. land, buildings, infrastructure, machinery and equipment); less any related debt used to acquire those assets that is still outstanding.
 Capital assets are used to provide services to citizens; consequently, they are not available for future spending.
 Although the investment in capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt would need to be provided from other sources, since the capital assets themselves cannot be liquidated to pay these liabilities.